 - If you get a "403 Forbidden" error you have likely only got the carer role assigned, and do not have permission to log in to the web environment.

 If you, or your carer are having trouble logging in to in to the companion app, there are a few things to look out for:

-- "The user credentials are incorrect" - This means that either the email or password or both are incorrect.
+- "The user credentials are incorrect" or a 401 error - This means that either the email or password or both are incorrect.
 This will be the email and password set up in the CareLineLive web environment.
 If the problem persists, try resetting the password on the environment and trying again.
 Make sure the spelling is correct on both.

 - "java.net.UnknownHostException: Unable to resolve host..."(Android) or "A server with the specified host name could not be found" (iOS) - This means that the server URL is incorrect.
 Double check the spelling of the URL and make sure that it is the same as the web address for your web environment

 - "Unknown error" - The server URL has likely been input as an email address with an "@" sign.
 Make sure that it is the same as the web address for your web environment.

 - Phone logs back to home screen when trying to log in/unable to open the app - Make sure that the operating system of the phone has been updated to the latest version and the latest version of the app has been installed.
 If the problem persists; uninstall the app, restart the phone and reinstall the app.

 When creating or resetting a password, try to create one that is both memorable and secure.
 Using substitutions for letters, such as numbers can be difficult to remember and much easier to guess if someone is trying to hack into your account.
 The length of the password is much more important than numbers or symbols for security.